Submitted by on

 Win-Win with CMMC Compliance

 CMMC compliance is required for all contractors or subcontractors that work with the DoD.
-The tiered approach to CMMC compliance makes it achievable for most contractors, especially with the changes in CMMC 2.0 that enable more organizations to perform self-assessments, rather than having to undergo formal assessments by 3PAOs.
+The tiered approach to CMMC compliance makes it achievable for most contractors, especially with the changes to CMMC that enable more organizations to perform self-assessments, rather than having to undergo formalized assessments by C3PAOs.

-Regardless of what it takes to achieve CMMC compliance, the effort will provide significant benefits to your organization, from a security perspective.
+Regardless of what it takes to achieve CMMC compliance, the effort will provide significant benefits to your organization, from a cybersecurity standpoint.
 And, organizations can be confident that many current cybersecurity risks are addressed by adherence to CMMC 2.0’s standards, since CMMC 2.0 is aligned with NIST guidelines that are regularly updated to address today’s evolving cyberthreat landscape.

 Share this Page